Emanuela Del Gado: Research and career

-From 2010 Del Gado served as a Swiss National Science Foundation Professor at ETH Zurich.
+In 2010 Del Gado served as a Swiss National Science Foundation Professor at ETH Zurich.
 In 2012 she was elected to AcademiaNet.
 She joined Georgetown University in 2014, where she is a member of the Department of Physics and Institute for Soft Matter.
 Her work includes statistical physics and computational theory.
 She uses modelling and numerical simulations to investigate materials with structural and dynamical complexity; which include amorphous solids, gels and glasses, as well as new green formulations of cements.
 Gel networks are ubiquitous in nature, and their adaptive and tunable rheological are central to their biological function.
 Gel networks can be stretched, flow, squeezed or fractured, but a fundamental understanding of such processes is still lacking.
 Del Gado's group have developed novel theoretical and computational approaches, as well as investigating how the topology of the gel network can determine softening, strain-hardening and brittleness.
 She has studied how different structural constituents and frozen-in stresses can modify the gel mechanics, and used this understanding to explain experimental observations in a range of materials.

 Del Gado uses a spatio-temporal analysis of the microscopic dynamics in jammed soft solids.
 She showed the rate dependent yielding and flow in jammed materials originates from qualitatively different statistical processes.
 She demonstrated that frozen-in stresses control the emergence and the persistence of flow inhomogeneities.
 She also showed that gap growth and permeability increase in endothelial monolayers is similar to yielding in jammed soft materials.
 It originates from plastic processes that require cooperation across several cells and the mismatch in the inter-cellular stress alignment (Stress Orientational Defects) can help predict the loci of gap growth.